smart-scaler/obliq-charts/docs/kubernetes-permissions.md

 1. **"Forbidden" errors**: Check if the service account has the required permissions
 2. **Metrics API errors**: Ensure metrics-server is installed and the service account has metrics API access
-3. **Cross-namespace access**: Verify cluster role bindings are properly configured
+3. **Token issues**: Verify the service account token is properly generated

 ### **Debug Steps**